 - High blood pressure

 Living with psoriatic arthritis

-There is no cure for psoriatic arthritis.
-But you can reduce your symptoms by sticking to your treatment plan.
+There is no known cure for psoriatic arthritis.
+But you can help manage your symptoms by sticking to your treatment plan.
 Manage pain with medicine, acupuncture, and meditation.
 Get enough exercise.
 Good exercises include yoga, swimming, walking, and bicycling.
 Work with a physical or occupational therapist.
-He or she can suggest devices to help you in your daily tasks.
+They can suggest devices to help you in your daily tasks.

 When should I call my healthcare provider?